cliburn/sta-663-2015-old/pretest.md

 **In any language**

-* Understand what a nested loop does and why we first optimize the inner loop
-> What is the output of
+* What is the output of
 ```c
 #include "stdio.h"